znsio/specmatic-documentation/documentation/command_line.md

 Qontract will generate a similar request and send it to host:port, where the server application is expected to be running.
 The response that comes back from the server will be validated against the contract.

 And if the server did not understand the request, it means that the contract request format and the server implementation are out of sync.

+### Kafka test mode

+You can test whether the available values on a Kafka topic meet the contract.

+Use `qontract test --kafkaHost=<kafka host> --kafkaPort=<kafka port> contract_file.qontract`.
+Qontract will join a Kafka consumer group named `qontract`, subscribe to the topics mentioned in the contract file, pull the messages from those topics from the Kafka instance running on the specified kafkaHost and kafkaPort, and validate them according to the contract.

+The command will exit with a non-zero value if any errors are found.

 ### Build Server Integration